OpenAPC/openapc-de/README.md

 - [OpenAIRE](https://www.openaire.eu/fp7-oapilot) (FP7 Post-Grant Open Access Pilot)

-## Data set
+## Data sets

 *Note: The following numbers and plots are always based on the [latest revision](https://github.com/OpenAPC/openapc-de/releases/latest) of the OpenAPC data set.
 The underlying code can be found in the associated [R Markdown template](README.Rmd).*

+### Articles

 This data set contains information on 106,911 open access journal articles being published in fully and hybrid open access journal.
 Publication fees for these articles were supported financially by 263 research performing institutions and research funders.

-In total, publication fee spending covered by the Open APC initiative amounted to € 211,160,561.
+In total, publication fee spending covered by the OpenAPC initiative amounted to € 211,160,561.
 The average payment was € 1,975 and the median was € 1,782.

 View data set on [GitHub](https://github.com/OpenAPC/openapc-de/blob/master/data/apc_de.csv) or take a look at our [treemap visualisations](http://treemaps.intact-project.org).